 This course is for anyone with an interest in archaeology and the enthusiasm to take that interest further.
 It operates as part of the Exploring the Past pathway, and will equip you with the knowledge, understanding and skills that will help you to study other courses in the pathway.

 Learning and Teaching

 The course is delivered over nine evening classes through a mixture of lectures, discussions/seminars and workshops.
 Each theme is introduced through case-studies and sites to allow you to get a real insight into the step-by-step process of archaeological problem-solving.
 Each two-hour session will include elements of direct student participation to hone your skills in argument building, writing and oral communication.
 There are sessions on the analysis and presentation of actual archaeological data, as well as discussion of rival interpretations of the past.
 These evening sessions are supplemented by support and activities delivered online via Learning Central, the university’s Virtual Learning Environment.

 Coursework and Assessment

 This course has three short pieces of assessed work which together should add up to 1500 words.
 These pieces of work have been designed to help you in developing the skills and approaches that you need to study the past successfully.
-The first bit of work will allow you to practice putting your ideas in words in an academic form, the second is a short report will help you to develop your skills of site analysis, whilst the third will give you the opportunity to write a short archaeological essay.
+The first of these will allow you to practice putting your ideas in words in an academic form.
+The second is a short report, which will help you to develop your skills of site analysis, whilst the third will give you the opportunity to write a short archaeological essay.
 There will be lots of help and support available for all three assignments.

 - Flatman, J. 2011.
-Becoming an Archaeologist: a guide to professional pathways.
-Cambridge: CUP.
+Becoming an Archaeologist: A Guide to Professional Pathways.
+Cambridge: Cambridge University Press.